salus-rai/Salus/responsible-ai-shell/README.md

      fetches configuration values from Nginx during server deployment.

 7. Start the Application
-        In the root folder(e.g., D:\Infosys-Responsible-AI-Toolkit\responsible-ai-shell), run the following command to start the application:
+        In the root folder, run the following command to start the application:
     ```
   	npm start
     ```
        The application is available at `http://localhost:30010`.
-Initially it will show login form if SSO_BASED_LOGIN is set to true.To login & continue , your MFE & backend should be up & running.
+Initially it will show login form if SSO_BASED_LOGIN is set to true.To login & continue your MFE & backend should be up & running.
        Login & authentication is handled by Backend module.
        Once you login , internally its configured to call your mfe which is running in localhost:30055.